'Compelling, remorseless, brilliant' John Gray

 Inspector Maigret is standing in the pouring rain by a canal.
 A well-dressed woman, Mary Lampson, has been found strangled in a stable nearby.
 Why did her glamorous, hedonistic life come to such a brutal end here?
 Surely her taciturn husband Sir Walter knows - or maybe the answers lie with the crew of the barge La Providence.

-Penguin is publishing the entire series of Maigret novels in new translations.
 This novel has been published in previous translations as Lock 14 and Maigret Meets a Milord.